 "To be so knowledgeable and yet so funny is a rare trick."

 ALAN PLATT - Author: Foreign Fool

-Observed While Falling is the biography of an IDEA, the account of a Word/Image collaboration between artist MC NEILL and WILLIAM S. BURROUGHS that began in 1970 and continued long after the author’s death.
-It was a creative interaction concerned with TIME, the control of TIME and the possibilities of ‘traveling’ within it.
-AH POOK, the Mayan God of death and rebirth was the focus of the idea and Ah Pook is Here, the original collaboration, was worked on for more than seven years before it was abandoned for lack of funding.
+Observed While Falling is an account of the Word/Image collaboration between writer WILLIAM S. BURROUGHS and artist MALCOLM MC NEILL that began in 1970 and continued long after the author’s death.
+AH POOK, the Mayan God of DEATH and REBIRTH, was the focus of the idea and Ah Pook is Here, the novel, was worked on for more than seven years before it was abandoned for lack of funding.
 Remarkably, all trace of the endeavor, including the hundreds of images that were produced, ‘disappeared’ from the official record until an unprecedented event revived them.
-Unusual circumstances had initiated the collaboration and others had brought it back to life.
-In so doing, they had realized its essential purpose: to blur the line between fiction and fact.
-Observed While Falling is the account of a book that came true, of characters that stepped from the pages of a fiction into real life.
-It is the biography of an IDEA that ”happened.”
+In effect, the project came back to life and in so doing, manifested its principal character as FACT.
+In the context of its intention this was not so unusual.
+The writer and artist had precisely set out to explore such a possibility and over the years many equally inexplicable interactions between real and imaginary would occur.
+Ah Pook is Here was a Word/Image experiment with a unique pretext, Observed While Falling is an account of the results.

 "Colin Wilson read this extraordinary book in one sitting.
 He can't have been an exception.
 Malcolm Mc Neill's OBSERVED WHILE FALLING sweeps you up into a multi-layered adventure that presses almost every button.
 It's philosophy.
 It's science fiction and it's science fact.
 It plays astonishing tricks with reality...
 Phenomenological and phenomenal, it's the strangest book you'll read all year."